3. Assessment of Taught Schemes

 14. Students should list any current individual examination requirements so that these can be discussed with the external venue, for example additional time or use of a computer.
 The University can make no guarantees that examination venues abroad will be able to offer these.

-16. The Acdemic Registry will be responsible for advising students whether their request has been successful.
+16. The Acdemic Registry (Student Administration) will be responsible for advising students whether their request has been successful.
 Students should check emails regularly for information from the University or British Council and respond immediately if information is requested.
 Delays could result in arrangements being cancelled and students being required to return to Aberystwyth for the examinations.

 17. While the University will endeavour to offer our support and advice where possible, it has no control or responsibility for any external examination venues, and cannot be held responsible if expected arrangements are changed or cancelled at the chosen venue.